ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 *   [How do I repair grub2 (not) booting 32-bit EFI on a 64-bit machine?](https://unix.stackexchange.com/questions/206274/how-do-i-repair-grub2-not-booting-32-bit-efi-on-a-64-bit-machine/215546#215546)
 *   [How to reinstall GRUB2 EFI?](https://superuser.com/questions/376470/how-to-reinstall-grub2-efi/376471#376471)
 *   [lightdm – rotated monitor. login screen needs rotation](https://askubuntu.com/questions/408302/rotated-monitor-login-screen-needs-rotation/466618)
+*   And all the many commenters down below who have contributed to this page.